jpace/ijdk/README.md

 the JDK.
 IJDK is mostly inspired by Ruby, and parallels Ruby classes (such as Map/Hash and List/Array) closely, usually moreso than it does the Apache Commons and Guava libraries.

-As IJDK gets more behavior, modules -- such as I/O -- may be split into subprojects.
+As IJDK grows and gets more behavior, modules -- such as I/O -- may be split into subprojects.

 ## Enhanced collections